GitauHarrison/notes/03_java/02_getting_started.md

 ### `public`

 This is an access modifier.
-It gives intructions on the type of access available in the `main` method. `public` allows the JRE (Java Runtime Environment) access to execute the `main` method.
-To see it in action, let us try to remove it from the `main` method:
+It gives intructions on the type of access available in the `main` method. `public` allows the `main` method to b **globally accessible**.
+A non-public `main` method cannot be executed by any program To see it in action, let us try to remove it from the `main` method:

 ![Remove public keyword](images/02_getting_started/public_missing.png)